 Where on earth is Allendale and what is the Tar Bar’l?

 Allendale is a lovely town situated just a few miles south west of Hexham and just a short drive from Newcastle.
 The area itself is within the North Pennines Area of Outstanding Beauty.
 There are rolling hills galore here as well as old stone buildings.
 Allendale is however most famous for its Tar Bar’l which has occurred every New Year since 1858!
-Depending on who you ask, you might be told that this event’s roots go back to medieval times.
+Depending on who you ask, you might be told that the roots of this event go back to medieval times.

 The Tar Bar’l